projectceladon/celadon-documentation/source/faqs.rst

 :Q:
     **What Android desserts are supported in Celadon?**
 :A:
     The latest Android dessert is supported as soon as Google publicly releases the dessert.
-Please see the :ref:`release_notes` for the latest supported desserts.
+Please see the :ref:`release-notes` for the latest supported desserts.

 :Q:
     **Will the latest Celadon work on older hardware that was previously supported?**